 I hope it’s useful!

 WHO CAME UP WITH THE IDEA FOR THE LIFEBOAT STATION PROJECT?

-I came up with the idea for The LSP and first presented it to the RNLI in 2012.
-My proposal was initially turned down while the RNLI worked on Nigel Millard’s fine book, Courage on our Coasts.
+I haven’t been commissioned to make The Lifeboat Station Project.
+I came up with the idea and first presented it to the Royal National Lifeboat Institution (RNLI) in 2012.
+My proposal was initially turned down while the RNLI worked on photographer Nigel Millard’s fine book, Courage on our Coasts.